alphagov/forms/design/features/file-upload/README.md

 *A page titled “Edit question”*

 The create and edit question page is tailored to be more specific to asking for a file.
 We removed the ‘Can answer more than once’ section as the file upload is restricted to one file per question.

 At the top of the page we communicate the restrictions for file upload and after feedback from users we included a copy about what files people can upload including the file sizes.
 The copy:

 > People can only upload one file for each file upload question.
 >
 > A form can have up to 4 file upload questions.
 >
-> What files can people upload?
+> What files can people upload? (details component)
+>
 > People can upload the following file types:
 > - CSV (.csv)
 > - image (.jpeg, .jpg, .png)